 Theatre Production Manager Job Outlook

-Pinpointing an exact outlook for theatre production managers proves difficult, but records from the U.S. Bureau of Labor Statistics (BLS) indicated that the number of positions for directors and producers would grow by 11% between 2010 and 2020 (www.bls.gov).
+Pinpointing an exact outlook for theatre production managers proves difficult, but records from the U.S. Bureau of Labor Statistics (BLS) indicated that the number of positions for producers and directors would grow by 9% between 2014 and 2024 (www.bls.gov).
 Although most statistics referred to recorded cinematic productions, the BLS specified that larger theatre productions should provide more job opportunities than smaller, more transient theatre companies.

 Requirements for Theatre Production Managers